[Holodeck:

 TORRES: And I'm trying to get to Engineering.

-BAXTER: Can't find the cargo bay, and I can't find my security team.
+BAXTER: I can't find the cargo bay, and I can't find my security team.

 I've been wandering around for about ten minutes.